himibaba10/todo-redux/README.md

-# Redux Toolkit Boilerplate
+# Redux Todo

-This is a boilerplate project setup using React, Redux Toolkit, TypeScript, and Tailwind CSS.
-It provides a solid foundation for building scalable and maintainable web applications with a modern frontend stack.
+This is a simple TODO project that helped me learn about Redux Toolkit.

 ## Key Technologies

 - **React**
 - **Redux Toolkit**
 - **TypeScript**
+- **ShadCN**
 - **Tailwind CSS**

-Feel free to use this boilerplate as a starting point for your own projects!

 ## License